cutlersr/iggypop/README.rst

 Two-step assembly
 -------------------

-For target sequences longer than 3 Kb (~18 fragments 250 bp oligos), the frequency of proper assemblies is low enough that it can be better to break the target sequences into smaller "step one" fragments that are cloned, sequence validated and then used for second step assemblies to yield the final target.
+For target sequences longer than 3 Kb (~18 fragments 250 bp oligos), the frequency of proper assemblies is low enough that it can be better to break the target sequences into smaller step one fragments that are cloned, sequence validated and then used for second step assemblies to yield the final target.
 The `two_step` yaml files have parameters to break a sequence into ~ 1 Kb chunks assembled and cloned with BbsI; the fragments are then assembled into the final sequence using BsmBI in the second step.
 You can change the enzymes used and fragment size in the yaml file if needed.
 The figure below shows the first and last oligos of a 2-step assembly.
 The CDS mode is designed to generate MoClo-compatible CDSs; the gb versions skips the MoClo compatibility.

 .. image:: png/two_step.png
    :alt: Two-step Assembly

 .. code:: bash

-    python iggypop.py gb --i "in/test.gb"     \
-      --yml "two_step_gb.yml"  --o "two_step"
+    ./iggypop.py gb --i in/test.gb --two_step on  --o two_step

 Versioning
 ---------------------

 Given the low cost of oligos per gene, you may want to test different versions of the same coding sequence (there is substantial variation in expresion between codon optimized of the same amino acid sequence.
-The `repeats` parameter allows you to genrate multiple versions.
+The `--repeats` parameter allows you to genrate multiple versions.
 This example generates five versions of a three gene operon with each ORF being optimized using using match_codon_usage.

 .. code:: bash

-    python iggypop.py gb                         \
-      --i "in/test.gb" --yml "yaml/gb_mcu.yml"   \
-      --repeats 5  --o "repeats"
+    ./iggypop.py gb --i in/test.gb --repeats 5 --o repeats